rcesaret/windsurf/README.md

 Contributions to this project are welcome.
 If you would like to contribute, please follow the guidelines outlined in the `CONTRIBUTING.md` file.
 This includes standards for coding, testing, and submitting pull requests.

+## External Contributions

+This project benefited from external analysis provided in the `Claude_Review/` directory.
+Adopted suggestions are summarized in Section&nbsp;15 of `o3_high_project_review.md`.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for full details.